Jenni

 During the time leading up to her unexpected and tragic passing, our interactions were minimal.
 It seemed as though something was stopping her from opening up and being authentic.
 I didn't want to aggravate her by asking what was wrong too many times, so I figured it was better not to keep asking.

+Maybe I should have, because perhaps the push I always felt from her was barely strong enough to feel it.
+Growing up together I saw parts of what she had experienced, and I wish I had the courage to push back and get her to open up.
 I generally encourage everyone to see a therapist because it provides stability, no matter how healthy you are, and I offered the same advice to her.

-She is the first of the generational clan to pass.
-It was just such a surprise.
 I have taken some time to grieve her loss, and it has been a bit more intense than I thought it would be, so this is the first time I'm speaking of it publicly.
-It may have actually strengthened my relationship with my father.
-I've heard that death can do that, and it makes sense with much more clarity, having experienced it myself.

 Love Carrie